finn-231/codespaces-flask/README.md

-# Flask AI Stock Chat
+# Flask AI Stock Chat - Challenge 4

 A chatbot application powered by Flask, Google Gemini AI, and Alpha Vantage API to provide users with stock information through a conversational interface.
 The AI can fetch stock data, explain it in a user-friendly manner, and respond to follow-up questions seamlessly.